Andrew MacLean is the author of the Atlantic Canadian newspaper column called Backyard History, which is published weekly in over a dozen newspapers.

 Inspired by recalling the long stories about local lore he heard from his grandfather in the tiny village of Tide Head, MacLean began digging deep into obscure moments in Maritimes history as a pandemic passion project.

 He began writing his discoveries down in a storytelling format based on how he recalled stories being told up on the North Shore to stay busy during the lockdowns.
-The first story -detailing tales about a sea monster in Lake Utopia nicknamed “Old Ned”- was posted on social media in January of 2021, and instantly exploded in popularity.
+He coupled the storytelling format with a more rigorous academic research than might be found around a campfire, though.